MVMT Watches Honest Review | Affordable Luxury?...Or Chinese Ripoff?

 One positive is that the straps are interchangeable.
 Nevertheless, this has become an industry standard for fashion watches over recent years - as opposed to a strength.

-Overall, not good.
+Overall, the leather MVMT strap is not good.

 I have split opinions on this one.
 Why?
 Because there is a huge difference in quality across different MVMT watch ranges.

 The cases on the 40 series watches are poor.
 They feel like plastic, even though they are apparently made of metal.
 They are exactly the type of case you would expect to find on a sub £15 Chinese watch.
 Extremely disappointing, considering these watches are almost ten times this cost to buy.
 From my research, this seems to be the same across many of their watch ranges.

 However, the Revolver series watch I have seems far better.
 The build quality far exceeds it’s 40 series brothers and the design is also far less generic.
 The metal actually feels and looks like metal.
 Sounds basic, I know, but it needs to be mentioned.
 The quality seems more in line with what you would expect at this price.

 MVMT use Japanese quartz movements.
 This means they are battery powered.
 This isn’t inherently a bad thing, I actually like the reliability and ease of use of quartz watches.
 However, typically quartz watches are often considered lower quality and they retail at far lower prices than automatic watches.
 Miyota quartz movements are extremely cheap to make and buy…this cost-cutting approach seems to be a recurring theme with MVMT.